Bee Nguyen

-Bee Nguyen (born July 18, 1981) is an American nonprofit executive and politician serving as a member of the Georgia House of Representatives from the 89th district.
+Bee Nguyen (born July 18, 1981) is an American nonprofit executive and politician who served as a member of the Georgia House of Representatives from the 89th District from 2017 to 2023.
 A member of the Democratic Party, she was elected during a special election in December 2017 to fill the seat vacated following Stacey Abrams's resignation in August 2017 to focus on her run for governor.
 Nguyen is the first Vietnamese-American elected to the Georgia House of Representatives.

+Having left elected office, Nguyen now works on the staff of Senator Raphael Warnock as State Director.

 Early life and education

+Nguyen's parents fled Vietnam by boat, settling in Iowa in 1979.
 Born in Ames, Iowa, Nguyen grew up in Augusta, Georgia, and attended Georgia State University for her bachelor's and master's in English literature and an MPA in finance and management.
 She moved to Atlanta in 1999.

 Career

 Nguyen was previously the executive director of a nonprofit organization she founded, Athena Warehouse, a program to educate and empower girls in under-resourced communities.
 She is currently National Policy Advisor for New American Leaders.
 In November 2018, BizJournals included her on a list of 40 under 40s.
 Nguyen described her charitable work as helping to "focus her desire to reduce economic disparity".